Skip to content

 What is a Movement Disorders fellowship?

 The Movement Disorders Center (MDC) trains fellows who have completed an accredited neurology residency.
-Each year, the program admits up to two fellows for our two-year program which means the MDC is training up to four fellows at a time.
+Each year, the program admits up to two fellows for our two-year program which means the MDC trains up to four fellows at a time.

-Neurology is a very large specialty.
+Neurology is a large specialty.
 This fellowship training allows neurologists to focus on a specific area within the larger specialty.
-Fellows are able to learn more about movement disorders and their therapies, including Parkinson disease, Huntington’s Disease, ataxia, and essential tremor.
-Movement Disorders Fellows gain more in-depth knowledge about medications and surgical therapies for movement disorders.
+Fellows can learn more about movement disorders and their therapies, including Parkinson’s disease, Huntington’s Disease, ataxia, and essential tremor.
+Movement disorders fellows gain more in-depth knowledge about medications and surgical therapies for movement disorders.

-Our fellows give to the Colorado Movement Disorders community while they are training with us.
+Our fellows give to the Colorado Movement Disorders Community while they are training with us.
 The fellows are required to complete a research project during their training.
 Our community is at the center of this research.
 Fellows have access to a plethora of research specialists and gain real-world grant writing experience.
-Projects have included:
+Project have included:

-- “Do differences in risk aversion contribute to gender disparities: A survey of risk tolerance in patients with PD”
+• “Do differences risk aversion contribute to gender disparities: A survey of risk tolerance in patients with PD

-- “Sleep assessed by actigraphy and direct recordings of the subthalamic nucleus in Parkinson’s disease”
+• “Sleep assessed by actigraphy and direct recordings of the subthalmic nucleus in Parkinson’s disease”

-- “Examining sex disparities in deep brain stimulation patients with essential tremor”
+• “Examining sex disparities in deep brain stimulation in patients with essential tremor”

-One way our fellows’ research is funded is through the MDC Pilot Grant Program.
-Recipients of this funding have been able to launch larger research projects based on their data collected with the pilot grant funding.
+The MDS Pilot Grant Program is one way that our fellows’ research is funded.
+Recipients of this funding have been able to launch larger research projects base on their data collected with the pilot grant funding.

 Our fellows also provide community outreach to the region.
-They give talks to support groups or write newsletter articles for local non-profit organizations.
+They present to support groups or write newsletter articles for local non-profit organizations.
 They contribute to the education of the community so that patients and care partners can feel in control of their health.

-Our program doesn’t just train movement disorders neurologists.
-It trains movement disorders neurologists and helps them develop an investment in the patients and finding therapies to improve patient lives.
+Our program helps fellows develop an investment in their patients and matching them with therapies to improve their lives.

 Our Program

 Dr. Trevor Hawkins serves as the Movement Disorders Fellowship Director.
-He has had a strong interest in medical education since his own training and is committed to ensuring our fellows get high-quality training.
+He has been dedicated to medical education since his training.
+He is committed to ensuring our fellows get high-quality training.

 Our center values a multi-disciplinary approach to patient care.
 The team works closely with a variety of subspecialists in clinic and educating trainees.
 Our fellows rotate through a variety of clinics to give them a robust education in movement disorders.
 These clinics include Huntington’s Disease Interdisciplinary Team, Advanced Therapies Clinic, Neuro-palliative Care Clinics, Neuro-ophthalmology Clinic, Neuro-behavior Clinic, and underserved populations at Denver Health Clinic.